temporalio/documentation/docs-src/java/introduction-to-java-sdk.md

 **How to contribute to the Temporal Java SDK?**

-Like essentially all of Temporal, Temporal Java is MIT licensed, and open source contributions are very welcome.
-Join us in the #java-sdk channel in [Temporal Slack](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)
+The Temporal Java SDK is MIT licensed, and contributions are welcome.
+Join us in the [Temporal #java-sdk Slack channel](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal Java SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-java/blob/master/CONTRIBUTING.md).